 As I waited for the other passengers, I told the driver and the lady that my back was in pain and that I cannot sit in the second row.
 I prefer getting off at the next bus stop and taking another van.
 The bus driver asked the skinny and short Guinean to move to the second row and I got upgraded to the front row seat next to the driver.
 That was so nice of the Guinean dude.
 That is what you call hospitality.
-It honestly felt really great getting the upgrade and I was ready to pay the poor kid a few dollars for switching seats, but he declined.
+It honestly felt really great getting the upgrade and I offered to pay the poor kid a few dollars for switching seats, but he declined.
 I gave him a bar of chocolate.
-Just to remind you, the front seat next to the driver and the obese lady was not that great.
+Just to remind you, the front seat next to the driver and the healthy lady was not comfortable by all means.
 I had barely no leg space and my left thigh was right next to the clutch.
 Though, this seat was better for my back and it also had a head rest.
 I put my airplane style seat belt on and I talked with the driver and the lady as we drove along Guinea-Bissau.

 We were in Guinea-Bissau for about one hour and the roads were really bad.
 Imagine driving around a mountainous road with potholes everywhere.
 We were speeding at around 50km an hour at most.
 That day, it was raining very hard and the visibility from the car was bad too.